TRG-BUILD/ALPR/README.md

 Then run the container and follow the instructions.
 - `docker-compose run alpr`

 The program will then analyze each video.
-Expect roughly double to triple the video length in time pr. video.
-(This of course depends on your own computer)
+The time it takes for the algorithm can take from 2 to 30 times the length of the video, depending on the quality of the video.

 When done, all videos have been analyzed and created as files in the alpr/export_files/ folder.